Greengage-project/Documentation/docs/guidelines.md

 #### 4. Proof of Concept Code in `examples`

-- **Purpose**: Supply ready-to-use code examples in various programming languages to demonstrate practical integration.
+- **Purpose**: Supply ready-to-use code examples in various programming languages to demonstrate practical integration or programmatic consumption/usage of the tool documented.
-- **Details**: Each example should include comprehensive comments explaining each step and its relevance to the integration process.
+- **Details**: Each example should include comprehensive comments explaining each step and its relevance to the integration/usage process.

 #### 5. Documenting Examples in `examples/index.md`